William Ofori Atta: Politics

 William Ofori Atta was a founding member of the United Gold Coast Convention after joining in 1947.
 He won one of the Akim Abuakwa seats during the 1951 Gold Coast election.
 He later became the leader of the United Party in opposition to Dr Kwame Nkrumah.
 Ofori Atta was detained by Nkrumah during the first republic under the Preventive Detention Act.
 During the second republic, he represented the people of Akwatia as a member of the 1st Parliament of the Second Republic, he was also the Minister for Education and then Minister for Foreign Affairs in the Progress Party government of Dr. Busia.

 He was an active member of the People's Movement for Freedom and Justice (PMFJ) which campaigned against the 'Union Government' concept by General I. K. Acheampong, then Head of state of Ghana and Chairman of the Supreme Military Council (SMC).
 This was an attempt by the military regime to extend military rule instead of handing back power to civilians.
-After the fall of the SMC, he stood for president in the 1979 Ghanaian presidential election on the ticket of the United National Convention coming third with 17.41% of the popular vote.
+After the fall of the SMC, he stood for president in the 1979 Ghanaian presidential election on the ticket of the United National Convention coming third with 17.41 per cent of the popular vote.
 Eventually, he became chairman of the Council of State for the Third Republic.
+He also pushed for a number of economic policy guidelines with a singular aim; "ensuring the development of a strong nation and a modern economy where citizens live in dignity".
+For him, the cornerstone of Ghana's economic policy lied in transformation of the agriculture sector into highly productive and profitable enterprise that would provide a foundation for an expansive industrial programmes.